Clerks (The Lost Scene)

 The Tick and Deadpool team-up!!!
 What could possibly go wrong?

 26 June 2011

-First of all, let’s define what the word hipster means and where does it come from: to my understanding, the word virtually means “fashion chaser” (hip or hep were terms used in the 40s in the Jazz circles to describe something hot and new), and it was used to describe the beatnik kids that were trying to emulate the Beat generation in a very superficial way, completely oblivious of any intellectual depth and cultural meaning.
+First of all, let’s define what the word hipster means and where it comes from: To my understanding, the word virtually means “fashion chaser" (hip or hep were terms used in the ’40s within the Jazz circles to describe something hot and new), and it was used to describe the beatnik kids that were trying to emulate the Beat generation in a very shallow way, completely oblivious of any intellectual depth and cultural meaning.
 In my opinion, the post-war generation of the atomic era had a severe identity crisis.

-The above paragraph describes also what “poser” means, though this term became more popular in the 80s and 90s.
-They never really disappeared, they just remained around being hippies (derived from hipster), or became attached to any number of subcultures in a desperate attempt to find a sense of belonging, and in turn, after a period of time, the mainstream assimilated part of this subcultures through these hipster filters.
+The above paragraph describes also what “poser" means, though this term became more popular in the ’80s and ’90s.
+They never really disappeared, they just remained around being hippies (derived from hipster), or became attached to any number of subcultures in a desperate attempt to find a sense of belonging.
+After a period of time, the mainstream assimilated part of this subcultures through these hipster filters.